navcoin/NavHub/content/news/2018-12-12-navcoin-4-5-0-coming-soon.md

 Developers have started to build out the designs for the rebuild of the NavHub website.
 NavHub will now benefit from the same UX improvements as NavCoin.org with the redesign intended to simplify the site while adding more utility.
 It will be clearer, more visually appealing and more intuitive to use.
 One of the goals for the site is to have more resources for community members - enabling you to participate in the community more easily and generate your own NavCoin projects/assets.

-### Summer interns start today
+### More interns start today

-Two software engineering interns join the Core team today from the University of Auckland.
-They’ll primarily be working alongside Matt on various tasks until their new studies begin again in March 2019.
+Two new software engineering interns join the Core team today from the University of Auckland.
+They’ll primarily be working alongside Matt on various tasks until their studies begin again in March 2019.

 Andreas and Hayden are both in the process of getting set up, and next week we’ll let you know their nicknames so you can reach out and welcome them to the NavCoin community!